Jean-Marie Calès: Youth

-Jean-Marie Calès, « son of Jean Calès, alderman of Caraman, and of damsel Jeanne Rochas » was born on October 13, 1757, in Cessales, a small village in the region of Lauragais near Toulouse.
+Jean-Marie Calès, « son of Jean Calès, alderman of Caraman, and of damsel Jeanne Rochas » was born on 13 October 1757 in Cessales, a small village in the region of Lauragais near Toulouse.
 Jean-Marie was the eldest son of 10 siblings, and had two sisters and seven younger brothers.
 Several of his siblings were also prominent, including the second oldest brother, Jean Calès (1764–1840), who became Inspector-General of military hospitals, Jean-Chrysostôme Calès (1769–1853), the fourth oldest, who became colonel in the Great Army and baron of the 1st Empire (and also representative at the ephemeral Chamber of Representatives created by Napoleon during the period of the Hundred Days in 1815), and Jean Joseph Etienne Victorin Calès (1772–1853), the fifth oldest, who became a military officer.
-Their parents were landowners of Lauragais, from old Protestant families rooted in the region and forced to convert to Catholicism after the revocation of the Edict of Nantes issued by king Louis XIV in 1685.
+Their parents were landowners of Lauragais, from old Protestant families rooted in the region and forced to convert to Catholicism after the revocation of the Edict of Nantes issued by King Louis XIV in 1685.

 On the death of his father in 1785, Jean-Marie enrolled at the Faculty of Medicine of the University of Toulouse.
 As a doctor, he settled down and practiced medicine in the small town of Revel (Haute-Garonne).
 He quickly became one of the correspondents of the Academy of Arras and wrote an « Art of Healing ».
-He became at that time a fervent supporter of the Revolution, and was charged with performing administrative duties, including that of Procureur-syndic (magistrate who appeared during the French Revolution) of Revel, before being elected on September 9, 1791, Administrator of the department of Haute-Garonne.
+He became at that time a fervent supporter of the Revolution, and was charged with performing administrative duties, including that of Procureur-syndic (magistrate who appeared during the French Revolution) of Revel, before being elected, on 9 September 1791, Administrator of the department of Haute-Garonne.
 But he refused this last position and, in his place, the electors chose his younger brother Jean Calès (1764–1840).
 Jean-Marie was also a member of the Society of the Friends of the Constitution (commonly known as the Jacobin Club) of Revel between 1791 and 1792.